lingui/js-lingui/website/docs/ref/core.md

 `values` is an object of variables used in translated message.

-`options.defaults` is the default translation (optional).
+`options.message` is the default translation (optional).
 This is mostly used when application doesn't use message IDs in natural language (e.g.: `msg.id` or `Component.title`).

 ``` js
 import { i18n } from "@lingui/core"